How To Survive Working From Home With Kids: Summer

 Summer camps can equal a fantastic opportunity for both kids and parents.

-For kids, it gives them time to play with children their age, make new friends, have fun someplace new, and possibly learn in a unique environment.
+For kids, it gives them time to play with children their age,

 For parents who work at home, it gives them time during the day to focus on work without kids around.